openvswitch/ovs/FAQ.md

    buffering that the OpenFlow specification requires implementations to document.

+   Note that the packet buffering support is deprecated in OVS 2.6 release, and will be removed in OVS 2.7.
+After the change OVS always sends the 'buffer_id' as 0xffffffff in "packet-in" messages and will send an error response if any other value of this field is included in "packet-out" and "flow mod" sent by a controller.
+   Controllers are already expected to work properly in cases where the switch can not buffer packets, so this change should not affect existing users.

 ### Q: How does OVS divide flows among buckets in an OpenFlow "select" group?

 A: In Open vSwitch 2.3 and earlier, Open vSwitch used the destination